-But the key question is can you do it all yourself?
+The key question is, can you do it all yourself?
 You want to grow and see yourself as a much bigger brand in a few years’ time.
 Will that be through your own efforts, though, or thanks to a marketing agency you’ve outsourced to?

 The marketing department is a loss-making one, don’t forget, to boost the sales of other departments’ products and services.
 And there are a lot of arguments for and against outsourcing; the main one being are you only getting a lovely pitch or real value for money from the agency you’re choosing?